VOL. XCIV, NO. 247

 Should I choose In Practise or Letters and Reviews?

-Choose In Practise if you need Extensive library of executive interviews, all conducted by experienced fundamental investors., and Steady cadence of 25+ new interviews and content pieces added each month..
-Go with Letters and Reviews if Quarterly **Fund Manager Letters** pages with the fund name, date, and a "Stocks Mentioned" column (tickers link out for quick lookup)., and Quarterly **13-F pages** the author reads, with many entries including holdings tables and position-change flags (e.g., NEW / Sold Out / % of portfolio). better fits how you invest.
+Choose In Practise if you need Extensive library of executive interviews, all conducted by experienced fundamental investors., and Current FAQ says In Practise publishes 100+ executive interviews and other pieces of content every month..
+Go with Letters and Reviews if Quarterly **Fund Manager Letters** pages with the fund name, date, and a "Stocks Mentioned" column (tickers link out for quick lookup); latest public quarter observed is Q4 2025., and Quarterly **13-F pages** the author reads, with many entries including holdings tables and position-change flags (e.g., NEW / Sold Out / % of portfolio). better fits how you invest.

 What asset classes do In Practise and Letters and Reviews cover?